schoolexploitkid/De-Enterprise-unenrollment/README.md

 You must be willing to take apart your chromebook in order to do this.

+Eh, I might add a video later if...

 ## Steps:
 This COULD harm your chromebook if done incorrectly, but I am not responsible for that.
 Follow these exact steps.